Gkrumbach07/audio-decoder-demo/README.md

 **Note**

 The audio decoding model is deployed using a stateful API.
-Because it is decoding audio live, it only gets chunks of audio every 1 second apposed to getting all the audio in one big file.
+Because it is decoding audio live, it only gets chunks of audio every 1 second opposed to getting all the audio in one big file.
 Therefore, we must save the state / previous audio chunk in the API, otherwise the model loses all reference of the previously decoded speech, resulting in poor model performance.